AshrafPatel/Arduino/tonebuzzer/README.md

-This project was created using tinkercad simulator
+# This project was created using tinkercad simulator

-It is a tone simulator of different tones based on different frequencies
+It is a tone simulator of different tones based on different frequencies.